 Biography

 I am an architect and a Principal Lecturer (Learning and Teaching) at the Portsmouth School of Architecture.
 My Ph.D., from the Department of Urban and Regional Planning, National Technical University of Athens, focussed on the representation of the politics of urban gentrification in horror films and the notion of fear in cities.
-He has worked on issues of gender and sexuality in urban space.
-He teaches architecture, interior design, and LGBT theories on urban space at the University of Portsmouth and the National Technical University of Athens.
-He has worked as a freelance architect on projects of different scales in various countries, as well as an editor in magazines and set designer.
+I am teaching architecture, interior design, queer and gender theory and design and I run a module on cinema and architecture.
+I have worked as an architect on a variety of projects in various countries (Greece, Cyprus, UAE, Oman), as well as an editor in magazines and as a set designer.

 Research interests